-Hola's goal is to make the internet faster, more open, and cheaper to operate.
-Hola is a collaborative (P2P) internet -- Hola works by sharing the idle resources of its users for the benefit of all.
-Hola provides several products based on this resource sharing technology:
+Hola VPN's goal is to make the Internet faster, more open, and cheaper to operate.
+Hola VPN is a collaborative (P2P) internet -- Hola VPN works by sharing the idle resources of its users for the benefit of all.
+Hola VPN provides several products based on this resource sharing technology:

-Hola is free for private (non-commercial) use on PCs and Macs, and requires a
+Hola VPN is free for private (non-commercial) use on PCs and Macs, and requires a

 subscription on iOS and Android.

-Commercial use of Hola for business class VPN is available through our Luminati service.
-The Hola peer-to-peer architecture makes Hola free and secure.
-However, some users may prefer not to contribute their idle resources to the Hola network, and thus can join the Hola premium service, which lets you use Hola without your idle resources being used in return
+For commercial use of proxies all over the world we recommend Luminati service.
+The Hola VPN peer-to-peer architecture makes Hola VPN free.
+However, some users may prefer not to contribute their idle resources to the Hola VPN network, and thus can join the Hola VPN PLUS service, which lets you use Hola VPN without your idle resources being used in return

-Our vision at Hola is to make the web world wide again, by allowing users to browse
+Our vision at Hola VPN is to make the web world wide again, by allowing users to

-the web privately, securely, and freely -- no censorship, no geographical
+browse the freely -- no censorship, no geographical

 restrictions, no blocking.